maxvisser/rocketchat.github.io/_posts/2018/04/2018-04-18-rocket-chat-android-2-released.md

 ## New networking layer

-When we started the development of the new Rocket.Chat Androind app we wanted to make sure the networking layer was robust and stable.
-With 2.0 we have completely rewritten the network layer in a separated Kotlin SDK which handles all the WebSocket and HTTP communicaton.
-We are very happy with thre results, if you are coming from our legacy Cordova app you notice a dramatic improvement in connection reliability and speed.
+When we started the development of the new Rocket.Chat Android app we wanted to make sure the networking layer was robust and stable.
+With 2.0 we have completely rewritten the network layer in a separate Kotlin SDK which handles all the WebSocket and HTTP communicaton.
+We are very happy with the results, and if you are coming from our legacy Cordova app you will notice a dramatic improvement in connection reliability and speed.

 ## Offline message composer

 If you send a message while you’re offline, the app will queue the message and send when you have an internet connection.
-In the next version of the app we will support more offline functionailty.
+In the next version of the app we will support more offline functionality.

 ## Improved easier to use UI